Breaking Wind

 Excellent shelter belt which is very successful world wide.
 Fantastic shelter or a backdrop to any garden.
 Stunning dark green foliage.
 Fast growing.
 Trims well or let it grow!
 Disease free – will not get canker.
 Best planted at 1.5m centres.

-Thuja ‘Green Giant’ can be planted in a line or in a zig zag.
-It can be trimmed or you can leave it to its own devices.
+Can also be planted in a line or in a zig zag.
+However It can be trimmed or you can leave it to its own devices.
+Best planted at 1.5m centers.

 Chamaecytisus palmensis